aeksco/react-typescript-web-extension-starter/README.md

 -   Includes Storybook configured to work with React + TypeScript.
 Note that it maintains its own `webpack.config.js` and `tsconfig.json` files.
 See example story in `src/components/hello/__tests__/hello.stories.tsx`

+-   Includes a custom mock for the [webextension-polyfill-ts](https://github.com/Lusito/webextension-polyfill-ts) package in `src/__mocks__`.
+This allows you to mock any browser APIs used by your extension so you can develop your components inside Storybook.

 ![Example Storybook Setup](https://i.imgur.com/ER0WHtY.png "Example Storybook Setup")

 **Built with**